 Spending the afternoon watching a movie is always a special treat for students.
-Make the day even more meaningful by downloading our free activity set and help your students compare and contrast films and books.
+Make the day even more meaningful by helping your students compare and contrast films and books.

 R. J. Palacio’s Wonder received much critical acclaim, and its movie debut in November, starring Jacob Tremblay, Julia Roberts, and Owen Wilson, had great box-office success.
 The book tells the story of a boy with facial differences who just wants to be an ordinary kid and fit in at his new school.
 Young viewers will come to love Auggie.
 By comparing their reader’s view of him to the film version, students will come to understand how characters are developed differently in film versus text.
 The book provides opportunities to discuss acceptance, empathy, and what it means to walk in another person’s shoes.
 Introduce readers to the text by focusing on the ways in which the author used point of view to tell Auggie’s story with the BookPagez Book Club resource set.